PolicyCraft: Supporting Collaborative and Participatory Policy Design through Case-Grounded Deliberation: Initial Policies and Cases

 \section{Initial Policies and Cases}

 At the beginning of the field study, the instructors provided the following three initial policies to kick-start the discussion.
 These policies were carefully chosen to represent different types of class activities and varying levels of restriction on the use of generative AI, ranging from a complete prohibition to unrestricted use.
 In the full version of PolicyCraft, each policy included two initial, illustrative cases provided and labeled by the instructors.
 These seed policies and cases serve to minimize the cold-start problem and establish norms around aspects such as formatting and level of abstraction. \begin{itemize} \item \textbf{Prohibition of AI for Reading Responses}: Absolutely no use of AI is allowed for writing reading responses. \begin{itemize} \item[$\circ$] \textit{Lukas uses AI to summarize key points from papers}: Lukas uses an AI chatbot to summarize the key points of a dense research paper from the week’s reading assignment.
 He then uses these AI-generated points to form the bulk of his reading response, passing off the AI's analysis as his own original thoughts and reflections.
 (Label: \textbf{disallowed} by the policy) \item[$\circ$] \textit{Ding asks AI to explain complex topics}: Ding is struggling to understand a complex topic presented in the week's readings.
 She turns to an AI-powered study tool, like a chatbot tutor, to explain the topic in simpler terms.
 She then uses the chatbot's explanation to help her formulate her reading response.
 Ding does not directly copy the chatbot's words but only uses its insights as a guide.
-(Label: \textbf{disallowed} by the policy) \end{itemize} \item \textbf{AI Usage Permitted for Coding Assignments}: Students may freely use AI for coding assignments with appropriate attribution. \begin{itemize} \item[$\circ$] \textit{Mark submits AI's code as his own}: Mark put his project requirements into an AI code generator.
-The AI spit back a flawlessly functioning, well-documented program.
-Mark put his name on the AI's work and hit submit for the assignment.
-(Label: \textbf{disallowed} by the policy) \item[$\circ$] \textit{Priya copies AI’s code without understanding it}: Priya enters the requirements of her coding assignment into an AI coding assistant.
-The AI generates a perfect code block, which Priya then directly copies and pastes into her project.
-She includes the comment: "Used an AI assistant for help with this part."
-While Priya attempted to acknowledge the AI's assistance, when the instructor asked later, she was unable to explain what purpose that code was meant to serve, or her rationale for including it.
-(Label: \textbf{allowed} by the policy) \end{itemize} \item \textbf{Guidelines for Using AI in Course Project Brainstorming}: Students may use AI to assist with brainstorming course project ideas, but the ideas have to ultimately come from students themselves. \begin{itemize} \item[$\circ$] \textit{Omar picks AI-generated ideas for course projects}: Omar inputs various prompts into an AI chatbot to help brainstorm project ideas.
-The chatbot generates several ideas, and Omar, without putting much thought into it, picks one he likes.
-Omar proceeds to develop this AI-generated idea as his own and present it as original thought during the project proposal.
-(Label: \textbf{disallowed} by the policy) \item[$\circ$]\textit{Emily uses AI to revamp her discarded ideas}: Emily had tried brainstorming course project ideas with her group, but it had yielded no good ideas.
-So Emily fed an AI chatbot her group’s "discarded ideas" and the assignment description.
-Within seconds, the chatbot generated a great idea, which the group decided to use.
-In this case, the “discarded” ideas that were fed to the AI chatbot technically did come from students themselves, but the final idea was AI-generated.
-(Label: \textbf{ambiguous} under the policy) \end{itemize} \end{itemize}
+(Label: \textbf{disallowed} by the policy) \end{itemize}